Qi Xi, the Double Seventh Festival

 This cow was not an ordinary cow.
 It was originally from heaven.
 Niu Lang helped the cow once and, ever since, the cow was committed to help Niu Lang.

 The elder brother eventually found out that his younger brother lived in constant danger.
-Caught between his wife and his brother, he decided to let Niu Lang go, to live by himself, and asked him to take whatever he wanted.
-Niu Lang took nothing, but the old cow.
+Caught between his wife and his brother, he decided to let Niu Lang go.
+And Niu Lang could take whatever he wanted.
+He chose the old cow.

-After leaving his brother, Niu Lang and the cow farmed the land and lived in peace.
+After leaving his brother, Niu Lang and the cow worked on the land and lived in peace.

 One evening, the cow told Niu Lang to go to the river.
 There he would find goddesses coming down from heaven to bath.